NathanielKBlan/blockchain-developer-bootcamp-final-project/README.md

 It really comes down to a simple checklist, such as this one:
 [Is a Blockchain Necessary?](https://github.com/NathanielKBlan/blockchain-developer-bootcamp-final-project/blob/main/readme-resources/poc/blockchain-checklist.png?raw=true) [^1]

+By going down this list I'll explain why a blockchain solution is a good choice for the task LeedChain is trying to accomplish.

+## Do you need to store state
+Yes, in order for LeadChain to be able to provide it's recommendation it relies on data, and with leads new data is always coming in and with taken leads we also want to record any measurable outcomes into our state.

+## Are there multiple writers
+Yes, LeadChain is meant to be used as an "enterprise" application as multiple leads will present themselves to multiple people in the organization and we want them to all be able to record the leads they have at hand, which they've undertaken, and what the outcomes were.

+## Can use an always online trusted thrid party
+No, in this case it's best not to trust third parties with tracking your leads or determining which to undertake.
+No one will care as much as you about YOUR leads!

+## Are all writers known
+Yes, in this case you will want to know who all the writers so that one can be sure that any writer present is part of the organization.

+## Are all writers trusted
+No, each person in the organization would want to persue their own lead due to bias or some benefit.

+## Is public verifiability required
+No, nodes running the verification process on the blockchain network must belong to the organization.

+## End result
+The solution (LeadChain) requires a private permissioned blockchain.

 # The Basics of LeadChain